 Overall set-up

-To define when a verification should take place, you are able to create verification phases in BriefBuilder.
+To define when a verification should take place, you can create verification phases in BriefBuilder.

-To define verification phases, you have to head to Settings > Verifications and then click on Verification phases.
+To define verification phases, head to Settings > Attributes > Verification and then click on Verification phases.
+There, you can add phases by clicking on Add phase.

-To define verification methods, you have to head over to: Settings > Verification > Standard Properties.
+To define verification methods, you have to head over to: Settings > Attributes > Verification.
+In the settings tree, select Verification plan and then Properties.

 Click on the Picklist value Field to be able to add or edit the available methods.